leerob/dart-react-todo/README.md

 #### /lib/src/

 Let's take a look at `actions.dart`.
-This defines the available operations we can perform.
+This file defines the available operations we can perform.

 **actions.dart**
 ```dart